Coxeter-Dynkin algebras of canonical type: Tubular symbol and Weyl group

 In this section, we want to introduce the tubular symbol of a squid algebra, Coxeter-Dynkin algebra resp.~canonical algebra and build the bridge to Lenzing's work on canonical bilinear lattices \cite{LenzingKTheoreticStudy}.
-We present the connection between Coxeter-Dynkin algebras and Saito's work on marked extended affine root systems \cite{SaitoI} and finally describe the known results about the representation type.
+Moreover we present the connection between Coxeter-Dynkin algebras and Saito's work on marked extended affine root systems \cite{SaitoI}.
 We start by recalling the central definitions from \cite{LenzingKTheoreticStudy}. \begin{definition} A \emph{bilinear lattice} is a free abelian group of finite rank $V$ equipped with a non-degenerate bilinear form such that there exists an isomorphism $\tau:\,V\longrightarrow V$ (called \emph{Coxeter transformation}) satisfying